Register today to host a "Torture on Trial" house party this June for Torture Awareness Month.

 Your "Torture on Trial" house party will inspire guests to write a letter to President Obama, join a national call-in week to the White House and share these actions with 10 other people.

+This month, many of our coalition partners will be promoting complimentary events.
 Your house party will be one part of a larger coordinated national mobilization to change the direction of this debate.

 We know it's not easy to stand up for what is right.
 We know that it can be difficult to be out of step with the popular mood.
 But aren't there some things, like justice, freedom, and the rule of law, that shouldn't be subject to political bargaining?